rian39/lists/idea_log.md

 - wrote a little on the similarity matrix, but it still doesn't go far.
 - building an image of similarity matrix using all images; getting more images for snacks, sauces, etc. Idea is that I will be able to say something about propensities and hence conversion(?) by having these images in vast montage.
 - finished making the image, but hard to get it showing in the document ... maybe just too big

+## Wed 19 Oct 09:24:20 BST 2016

+- figure/propensity_conversions.png works ok at work laptop.
+Not sure why not showing at home.
+Some problem with eog.
+- trying to write abstract to send, but not sure I have one.